sameeraxiomine/LargeCollections/README.md

 # LargeCollections #

-LargeCollections supports java.util.Map implementation which is backed by LevelDB.
+LargeCollections supports java.util.Map, java.util.List and java.util.Set implementations which are backed by LevelDB.
 This allows your collections to grow very large as it does not use the JVM heap memory.

-Currently only the java.util.Map is supported.
-The support is complete, in that it supports the underlying iterators as well.

-The Javadoc for this project can be found [here](http://axiomineopensource.github.io/largecollections/ "here").
+The [Javadoc](http://sameeraxiomine.github.io/largecollections/javadocs "LargeCollections JavaDoc") for this project should be browsed for more information.

 #Key Design Principles#
-The underlying java.util.Map implementations are backed by [https://github.com/google/leveldb](https://github.com/google/leveldb "LevelDB").
+The underlying java.util.Map(java.util.List and java.util.Set) implementations are backed by [https://github.com/google/leveldb](https://github.com/google/leveldb "LevelDB").
 LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from byte array keys to byte array values.

 While LargeCollections supports any Serializable/Externalizable/Writable/Kryo-Serializable Key and Value classes, the underlying implementations stores everything as byte-array key value store (similar to HBase).
 Thus every key/value instance needs to be converted to a byte array to write to the LevelDB backing store and convert back from byte array to a Java instance.

 To support the conversions from object to byte-array and back, every java.util.Map sub-class provided by LargeCollections library needs to have Serializer-Deserializer (SerDes) pair, one each for Key and Value class.

-These SerDes pair is implements the following standard Interfaces
+These SerDes pair implement the following standard Interfaces

 1. `com.axiomine.largecollections.serdes.TurboSerializer<T>`
 2. `com.axiomine.largecollections.serdes.TurboDeSerializer<T>`